Accounts Process Executive

 Credit memo is a document issued by a seller to a buyer, reducing the amount owed by the buyer for returned goods or other reasons.

-Q6.
-What is the formula for Personal account
+Q. What is the formula for a Personal account?

 The formula for Personal account is: Personal account = Capital + Liabilities